 William Hogarth lived in Leicester Square and produced Gin Lane and the Rake's Progress there.
 During a phone call in a box in the square, one Maurice Micklewhite saw a poster for "The Caine Mutiny" and changed his name to Michael Caine.

-During the late 70's, Leicester Square became the face of Britain's Winter of Discontent as the dustmen went on strike and enormous piles of rubbish in the square were on the front of every newspaper with huge rats running amock amongst them.
+In 1979, Leicester Square became the face of Britain's Winter of Discontent as the dustmen went on strike and enormous piles of rubbish in the square were on the front of every newspaper with huge rats running amock amongst them.
 However, it seems property prices have recovered from those days, though like Trafalgar Square, it is mainly non-residential, unless you count the rough sleepers.

 Not the place that Lady Godiva rode naked, but actually the short street between Piccadilly Circus and Leicester Square.
 Coventry Street was originally famous for its gambling clubs after the Restoration and named after Charles II's secretary of state, Henry Coventry.
 During the 1920's there were rumours of a vampire stalking the street after two people were attacked with puncture wounds to their necks.
 The story circulated that it had been killed and removed to Highgate Cemetery in North London (where Karl Marx is buried) and supposedly rose again in the 70's leading to a wave of ghoulish sightseers and would-be Van Helsings causing untold damage to the cemetery.